Electric motors

 two wires will move in opposite directions.
 In other words, when we

-other will move downwards.
+other will move downward.

 If the coil of wire could carry on moving like this, it would rotate